mathpunch/zyron/README.md

-# Shadow Proxy
+# Zyron Proxy

-Shadow Proxy is a lightweight, self-hosted web proxy built on the Scramjet ecosystem.
-It is designed to provide a fast, modular, and minimal proxy setup with all required components included.
+Zyron Proxy is a lightweight, self-hosted web proxy built on the Scramjet ecosystem.
+It provides a fast, modular, and minimal proxy setup with all necessary components included.

 ## Features